thinhong/cpp_training/README.md

 A message will appear asking you to set path to input file, output folder and output file name.
 ```
-Enter full path to input file (ex: /home/Documents/config.json):
+Enter path to input file (ex: /home/Documents/config.json):
 Set path to the folder you want to save output file (ex: /home/Documents):
 ```
+* Path can be absolute path or relative path
+* The output folder will be created if it is not existed
-The output will be saved as `output.csv` in your output folder.
+* The output will be saved as `output.csv` in your given output folder
+* If `output.csv` already exists in the output folder, it will be overwritten

 ## Config file
 ```